rh34/SuitSupplyProj/README.md

 <b>UI - Asp.net Core MVC</b>

-It can be run using Visual Studio 2017.
+* It can be run using Visual Studio 2017.
 The api url base is in the appsettings.json file.
+* Product management page is located at /Product

 <b>API - Asp.net Core</b>